Randy Toler

 Randall "Randy" Toler (born c.
 1965) is an American anti-nuclear power activist, perennial candidate, computer technician, and environmentalist.
 He claimed to have founded the Green Party of the United States when he was 17 years old, but this is disputed by the Green Party's official account.
 Toler is a former co-chair of the Green Party of Florida.

 Toler ran for school board in Hillsborough County, Florida in 2014 and 2016, losing both elections.
-He has filed paperwork to run in both the 2024 Green Party presidential primaries and the Green Party nomination for the 2024 United States Senate election in Florida.
+He unsuccessfully ran in the 2024 Green Party presidential primaries, receiving 1 vote in the primaries and 1/2 a delegate at the 2024 Green National Convention.
+He has declared his candidacy for the 2028 Green Party presidential primary.
 He has claimed to have run for many other offices, including Mayor of Chicago, Governor, and US Congress.

 Founding of the Green Party of the United States

 Toler has claimed to have founded the Green Party of the United States as a teenager in the 1970s while living in Niles, Michigan.
 According to Toler, the party stuck mostly to the west coast for its first few years, with its largest branch in Chicago.
 In 1983, the party went national, opting to endorse Walter Mondale's unsuccessful presidential run instead of supporting the proposed candidacy of John Anderson.
 This led to a conflict with the Citizen's Party over which party would represent the US Green Party abroad.
 Toler's party was often in dispute with the Green Party of California.

 Toler's account has been disputed.
 The Green Party's official account credits Alan Philbrook and John Rensenbrink for founding the Maine Green Party in 1984, which led to the national party being organized several years later.
 Howie Hawkins stated that Toler's Green Party was "just one guy" and that he had "conned the media many times."